So I’m at that stage in life where when I travel, I travel on a budget. Maybe one day I’ll attempt luxury travel, but honestly? I like a challenge.

 This is entirely based on what you want to gain from Amsterdam, but I’d say 3 nights and 4 days is a decent amount of time for a city break, however, you could definitely achieve what you want in less or more.
 You won’t go bored!
 We stayed for 3 nights and had 4 days.
 It was the perfect amount.

-The easiest and cheapest option is to get the train.
+If you're visiting Amsterdam on a budget then you'll want the easiest and cheapest option which is to get the train.
 Follow the signs from arrivals to the train station and buy your tickets on a machine.
 It’s 4.70 Euro (June 2017) for a one-way journey and remember to validate your ticket on the machines (they look yellow and blue) by “scanning” your ticket so it beeps.
 When you get to the other side you need to beep to get out of the barriers and if you haven’t beeped in- there is a risk of a fine!

 I stayed in the Hans Brinker hostel which actually prides itself on being the “worst hostel” in Amsterdam...don’t worry, this is just a marketing ploy, it’s actually a decent place in a good location!